-While some groups seek to make societies of equality of opportunity and others of equal outcome, utilitarians generally seek equal consideration of interest: assigning different beings moral weight based on their capacity for having experience.
+While some groups seek to make societies of equality of opportunity and others of equal outcome, utilitarians and some consequentialists generally seek equal consideration of interest: assigning different beings moral weight based on their capacity for having experience.

 Ultimately though, why assume that in full health everyone is on the exact same scale?
 People in full health trade away years of life to drugs which make them feel good in the moment.
 If these sorts of decisions are rational, then the well-being scale has to be able to go higher than 1 QALY per year in full health to explain this.
 If you consider such people irrational or selfish with respect to their current self at the expense of the future self, then their QALY surveys answers should also be called into question.